Sept. 8, 2025 | Youth in Crisis: With diminished federal funds how can Oregon give young people a better chance at a healthier life?

 Chelsea King – Executive Director, The Collaborative

-Chelsea is Executive Director of The Collaborative, advancing long-term solutions to improve youth health through engagement at all levels of government.
-She brings experience in education, policy and organizational development, and co-founded the Wilsonville Alliance for Inclusive Communities.
-Chelsea also served as Chair and Vice-Chair of the West Linn-Wilsonville School Board.
+Chelsea is Executive Director of The Collaborative, advancing long-term solutions to improve youth health through cross-sector engagement with a community-based approach.
+She brings experience in adult education, public policy, organizational development and strategic innovation.
+Chelsea also served as Chair and Vice-Chair of the West Linn-Wilsonville School Board (2015- 2023).

 Annual Sponsors